Online and Customizable Fairness-aware Learning: Experiments

 \subsection{Accuracy vs. Fairness}

 FAHT and 2CFAHT are designed to address the highly under-explored discrimination in massive data stream classification.
-To study the behavior of our approaches, we consider baselines from the following four perspectives: i) baseline model: the pure accuracy-driven \textbf{HT} which is also the base model of our methods to evaluate FAHT and 2CFAHT's anti-discrimination theoretical designs; ii) online fairness: the recently proposed fair online learner \textbf{FEI}~\cite{iosifidis2019fairness}, which is the only online fairness work in the literature to the best of our knowledge; iii) fair splitting criterion: we incorporate into the HT model the static discrimination-aware splitting criterion of \cite{kamiran2010discrimination}, referred as \textbf{KHT}; iv) streaming method: the representative concept-adapting learner \textbf{HAT}~\cite{bifet2009adaptive}.
+To study the behavior of our approaches, we consider baselines from the following four perspectives: i) baseline model: the pure accuracy-driven \textbf{HT} which is also the base model of our methods to evaluate FAHT and 2CFAHT's anti-discrimination theoretical designs; ii) online fairness: the recently proposed fair online learner \textbf{FEI}~\cite{iosifidis2019fairness} and \textbf{FABBOO}~\cite{iosifidis2021online}, which are the only relevant online fairness work in the literature to the best of our knowledge (other competing online fairness methods are not considered due to completely different setups as discussed in Section~\ref{sec:onlineFairness}); iii) fair splitting criterion: we incorporate into the HT model the static discrimination-aware splitting criterion of \cite{kamiran2010discrimination}, referred as \textbf{KHT}; iv) streaming method: the representative concept-adapting learner \textbf{HAT}~\cite{bifet2009adaptive}.
 The obtained results are summarized in Table~\ref{table: baselines}.